shinmyung0/pullrequest-events-resource/README.md

 - `check`: check for recently merged or closed pull requests

-This will output as versions
+This will output versions that look like this:

 ```json
 [
   {